November 25, 2019

-At good 'n healthy we strive to make our recipes good ‘n easy too.
+We strive to make our good 'n healthy recipes good ‘n easy, too.
 This deliciously moist quick bread can be whipped up by hand in minutes, popped in the oven, and enjoyed as part of your holiday breakfast, brunch or dinner.

 We reduced the amount of sugar and fat in the original recipe by using ¼ cup less sugar, and orange juice with 50 percent less calories and sugar.
 We cut the amount of butter in half, substituted applesauce, and replaced half the white flour with white whole wheat flour, which adds more fiber to your diet and helps balance blood sugar levels among many other benefits.

 Substituting half of the refined white flour called for in a recipe with whole wheat flour is always the healthier choice.
 White whole wheat flour, milled from hard spring wheat, is lighter in color than the traditional red whole wheat, but is just as nutritious as whole wheat flour.
 And since it is lighter in color, gives baked goods a lighter taste and texture.